WeblateOrg/weblate/docs/admin/access.rst

 .. note::

-    Instance administraotrs can modify the default permission sets available to users in `Public`, `Protected`, and `Private` projects by using :ref:`custom settings <custom-acl>`.
+    Instance administrators can modify the default permission sets available to users in `Public`, `Protected`, and `Private` projects by using :ref:`custom settings <custom-acl>`.

 .. seealso::